Research and teaching centre

 Analyse the architecture of a root system

-E.g. Evaluation of the toxic effects of a soil naturally rich in metals by following the development of the root system of fescue plants (Festuca laevigata).
-Micro-CT allows for a 3D analysis of the architecture of the root system, including the finest roots (a few tens of µm in diameter).
+E.g. Assessment of the toxic effects of a soil naturally rich in metals by monitoring the development of the root system of fescue plants (Festuca laevigata).
+Micro-CT enables 3D analysis of the architecture of the root system, including the finest roots (a few tens of µm in diameter).

-Thesis Till Fehlauer, 2022.
+Till Fehlauer thesis, 2022.
 Soil-plant transfer of critical high-tech metals: potential for extraction by plants.

 Assessing the environmental impact of waste reuse

-E.g. Monitoring the behaviour of Cu and Zn in a tropical soil-water-plant system following the application of pig manure.
-LAnalysis micro-XRF of pig manure and the statistical processing spectra obtained by SIMPLISMA allow the identification of the co-location of Cu and Zn with the other elements in the liser, and then to hypothesise the nature of their carrier phases and speciation.
-Metal speciation can then be validated by synchrotron X-ray absorption spectroscopy (XAS).
+E.g. Monitoring the behaviour of Cu and Zn in a tropical soil-water-plant system following the spreading of pig manure.
+LAnalysis micro-XRF of pig manure and the statistical processing spectra obtained by SIMPLISMA can be used to identify the co-location of Cu and Zn with the other elements in the liser, and then to formulate hypotheses about the nature of their carrier phases and their speciation.
+Metal speciation can then be validated using synchrotron X-ray absorption spectroscopy (XAS).

 Legros et al, Environmental Science and Technology, 2010.
 Investigation of Copper Speciation in Pig Slurry by a Multitechnique Approach.